 - Compassionate service is equally important, and is a way of being.
 It means truly caring about another’s experience and it requires us to be fully present and engaged in every interaction.

-Joining Omega offers endless opportunities to explore this unique kind of service.
+Omega team members encounter endless opportunities to contribute this unique quality service.

 Q: How long is the Omega season and when can I apply?

-Applications open at the beginning of January and are available on a rolling basis until the end of the season for any open positions.
+Applications open on April 19, 2021 and are available on a rolling basis until the end of the season for any open positions.

 Q: What types of seasonal roles are available?